plasterboarding a brick wall

 How To Make Difficult Cuts

-A Plasterboard saw is an ideal tool for making intricate cuts.
-Its pointed narrow blade can easily cope with awkward shapes, and its coarse teeth quickly go through plasterboard.
+A jab saw is ideal for these tricky cuts, as its pointed, narrow blade bends around awkward shapes, and its coarse teeth slice through boards.

-In the example below, I go over how to make a slit in the plasterboard to fit around a window sill.
+Here’s how to cut a slit to fit around a windowsill.

 measuring window sill for plasterboard

-Make a mark on the wall where the width of the plasterboard sheet will end.
-Measure from the mark to the window sill edge using a combination square and tape measure.
+Measure from this mark to the windowsill edge using a combination square and tape measure.
+This is the board overlap measurement.

 marking window sill height and overlap on plasterboard

-Stand the plasterboard next to the windowsill to see the height at which the slit must be cut.
+Stand the board next to the windowsill and measure the slit height.

-Mark the plasterboard sheet with the measurements you made.
-Add a little bit extra so you have room to play with.
-Note: You can fill any additional space after you have fitted your plasterboard.
+Mark the board with the two measurements above (board overlap and slit height).
+Add a little bit extra to give you room to play with — you can fill any excess space after the board is fitted.

 cutting window sill slit out of plasterboard

-Using a plasterboard saw, cut out the windowsill slit.
+Using a jab saw, cut out the windowsill slit.

-1. Run red lipstick around the perimeter of your mounting box.
+1. Run red lipstick around the mounting box perimeter.

-2. Hold and push the plasterboard against the outlet to leave a clear outline of where the socket will go.
+2. Hold and push the plasterboard against the box to leave a clear red outline.

 3. Create a pilot hole in each corner of the outline.